Obama urges 'soul searching' after Baltimore custody death and riot

 Obama has been struggling with the issue since protests erupted last year over the death of Michael Brown, a black teenager who was shot dead by a white police officer in Ferguson, Missouri.
 A grand jury decided not to indict the police officer, Darren Wilson.

-A task force ordered by the president recommended a series of measures in March aimed at building confidence between police departments and the minority neighbourhoods they patrol.
+A task force ordered by the president recommended a series of measures in March aimed at building confidence between police departments and the minority neighborhoods they patrol.

 The recommendations, which included having police shootings investigated by independent prosecutors, have yet to be put in place and there are questions about how to pay for them, with the Democrat Obama facing a Republican Congress in no mood to approve much new spending.